Housing Element 2014-2022

 Below Market Rate (BMR) Manual

-On September 20, 2016, the City Council adopted an updated version of the Policy & Procedures Manual for Administering Deed Restricted Affordable Housing Units- BMR Manual.
+On March 20, 2018, the City Council adopted an updated version of the Amendments to the Policy and Procedures Manual for Administering Deed Restricted Affordable Housing Units (BMR Manual).

 Housing Mitigation Manual

-On June 20, 2017, the City Council adopted updated Housing Mitigation Fees for both residential and non-residential uses, effective August 18, 2017.
+On April 17, 2018 the City Council adopted updated Housing Mitigation Fees for both residential and non-residential uses, effective July 1, 2018.
+On June 20, 2017, the City Council adopted updated Housing Mitigation Fees for both residential and non-residential uses, effective July 1, 2018.
 The Housing Mitigation Manual establishes procedures to implement housing mitigation as required by the General Plan 2014-2022 Housing Element.
 This manual consists of two major components, Section One addressing the office and industrial mitigation and Section Two addressing residential housing mitigation.

 The Residential Nexus Study documents and quantifies the linkages between new market-rate residential development in the City of Cupertino and the demand for additional affordable housing.
 The analysis, which demonstrates ongoing support for an affordable housing requirement, has been prepared by Keyser Marston Associates, Inc. (KMA) for the City of Cupertino.